Why It's Important to Document Your Life | Photo Essay

 Rome – March 24, 2023

-Once we drank our fill of Italian wine, we traveled down to Rome, where we stayed for the remainder of the trip.
+Once we drank our fill of Italian wine, we traveled to Rome, where we stayed for the remainder of the trip.
 We walked all over the place and visited so many historical classics, like the Pantheon, the Spanish Steps, St. Peter’s Basilica, the Trevi Fountain, and plenty more.
-We also visited the Coliseum as a full family, which was a pretty awe-inspiring visit, and felt even cooler doing that with everyone together.
+We also visited the Coliseum as a full family, which was a pretty awe-inspiring visit and it felt even cooler doing that with everyone together.

 An image without an alt, whoops